Alateng Heili

-Alateng Heili (阿拉腾黑力; born December 14, 1991) is a Chinese mixed martial artist of Mongol ethnicity who competes in the Bantamweight division of the Ultimate Fighting Championship.
+Alateng Heili (阿拉腾黑力; born December 14, 1991) is a Chinese mixed martial artist who competes in the Bantamweight division of the Ultimate Fighting Championship.

 Background

 Following his father's footsteps, Alateng started wrestling in school.
 Eventually he was spotted by a talent scout and was invited to join a team in Beijing, where he started to develop an interest in mixed martial arts.

 Mixed martial arts career

 Early career

 Starting his career in 2013, Heili compiled a 12–7–1 record in various Asian organizations, most notably fighting in Road FC, which one of the fights being against future Rizin champ, Kai Asakura.
 Asakura won the fight after 29 seconds, hitting Heili with a short left hook, followed by a knee strike.
 Asakura suffered his first career loss to Je Hoon Moon during Road FC 39, losing by way of TKO.

 Ultimate Fighting Championship

-Alatang made his debut on August 31, 2019 at UFC Fight Night: Andrade vs. Zhang against Danaa Batgerel.
+Alatang made his debut on August 31, 2019, at UFC Fight Night: Andrade vs. Zhang against Danaa Batgerel.
 He won the fight via unanimous decision.
 This fight earned him the Fight of the Night award.

-Alateng faced Ryan Benoit on December 21, 2019 at UFC on ESPN+ 23.
+Alateng faced Ryan Benoit on December 21, 2019, at UFC on ESPN+ 23.
 He won the fight via split decision.